glowlabs-org/glow-contracts/precision-worries.md

 ### ./src/libraries/HalfLife.sol
-Need to enumerate over large values to see at what point the half life value will break.
+TODO: Need to enumerate over large values to see at what point the half life value will break.

 ### ./src/libraries/HalfLifeCarbonCreditAuction
-Need to enumerate over large values to see at what point the half life value will break.
+TODO: Need to enumerate over large values to see at what point the half life value will break.

 ### ./src/libraries/VestingMathLib.sol